-Conflicts of interest have been a concern for municipal officials for a long time, but in Saskatchewan, we are dealing with major changes compared to past rules.
-New municipal conflicts of interest rules came into force on November 19, 2015, within the last year of the municipal election term.
-These new rules expanded the duties of council members and administration to avoid conflicts, clarified requirements for council members to treat residents and other municipal officials fairly, and allowed the provincial Ombudsman to review municipal decisions and council members' activities.
+Conflicts of interest have been a concern for municipal officials for a long time.
+In November 2015, new rules expanded the duties of council members and administration to avoid conflicts, clarified requirements for council members to treat residents and other municipal officials fairly, and allowed the provincial Ombudsman to review municipal decisions and council members' activities.

-Under these new rules, the most effective way to deal with conflicts of interest is by considering them part of a larger duty of fairness owed to your residents.
+Under these rules, the most effective way to deal with conflicts of interest is by considering them part of a larger duty of fairness owed to your residents.
 The duty of fairness comes down, basically, to two golden rules: